YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

  1) Predict the **probability class** of a given **satellite image** and assign the appropriate nightlight bin category
  2) Simultaneously learn and **extract features** that are useful for consumption prediction

-The training process involves a series of steps using variants of CNN pre-trained [Virtual Geometry Group (VGG) models] (https://pytorch.org/vision/main/models/vgg.html) such as such as VGG-11, VGG-16, and VGG-19.
+The training process involves a series of steps using variants of CNN pre-trained [Virtual Geometry Group (VGG) models(https://pytorch.org/vision/main/models/vgg.html) such as such as VGG-11, VGG-16, and VGG-19.

-#### VGG Model Architecture
+#### Genral VGG Model Architecture
 ![Alt text](https://github.com/YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/blob/main/Images/vgg_model.png)

 These models are renowned for their capabilities in **feature extraction** and **classification**.
 These models have been widely used in various applications, including **image classification**, **object recognition**, and **image segmentation**.
 These models were initially trained on the [ImageNet](https://image-net.org/update-mar-11-2021.php) dataset that contains over **1.2 million** images distributed across **1,000** classes.